Strolling on the Quad

 Intro to Business Strategy and Consulting

-Step into the world of consulting and business strategy through real-world cases and team-based problem-solving.
-Rising juniors and seniors will learn how companies assess markets, analyze competitors, and make strategic decisions.
-You’ll practice breaking down complex problems, synthesizing insights, and presenting recommendations—building skills valued in business, consulting, and entrepreneurship.
+This course introduces consulting and business strategy through real‑world cases and team‑based problem‑solving.
+Students learn how companies assess markets, analyze competitors, and make strategic decisions.
+Students practice breaking down complex problems, synthesizing insights, and presenting recommendations within business, consulting, and entrepreneurial contexts.

 Program Faculty: Richard Wang